 As of January 31, 2004, no nominee or executive officer was the beneficial owner of any other class of equity securities of Con Edison or beneficially owned more than .25% of the total outstanding Common Stock.
 As of the same date all executive officers and members of the Board as a group beneficially owned 1,390,447 shares of Con Edison Common Stock, including 1,090,000 shares underlying options that are currently exercisable or exercisable within 60 days of the date of this proxy statement and 150,000 restricted stock units which vested in 2003, representing .52% of Con Edison's outstanding Common Stock.
 Members of the Board also held 70,045 deferred stock units which are payable in shares of Con Edison Common Stock following the member's termination of service.
-Each executive officer and member of the Board held his or her shares with sole voting power and sole investment power, except for the restricted stock units which vested in 2003 and deferred stock units (the holders of which have no voting rights or investment power) and shares as to which voting power, or investment power, or both, were shared with a spouse or a relative of such person.
+Each executive officer and member of the Board held his or her shares with sole voting power and sole investment power, except for the restricted stock units which have no voting rights or investment power) and shares as to which voting power, or investment power, or both, were shared with a spouse or a relative of such person.